 3. The WTA will be mentioned in the program at any future readings or productions of the play.

-About the final scene productions: Although the WTA will publicize the event, note that you are also responsible for creating your audience.
+The end product will be an off-book scene presentation with minimal technical elements.
+Although the WTA will publicize the event, note that you are also responsible for creating your audience.
 The NPDW asks for a $10 donation at the door from the general public.
 WTA recommends that the writer, director and cast schedule at least 4 rehearsals of 2-3 hours in length prior to the performance date and outside of our scheduled meeting times.
 WTA Insists that playwrights be given the utmost respect, are invited to every rehearsal, and are considered integral to the process.